yaminahmad/mlsbproj/README.md

 This repository contains the files associated with our project.
-Please contact: ahmady@uww.edu for any questions
+Please contact me with any questions.
+My email address is: ahmady@uww.edu